rz520/CMEECourseWork/miniproject/README.md

 (NLLS).
 Akaike information criterion, Schwarz criterion and the residual sum of squares are calculated to select which model fit best.
 Also, this project should be fully reproducible from data management, model fitting, data analysis to report creation.
+There are 4 directories including code, data, result and sandbox.
+- Code contains all of the scripts.
+- Data contains csv files downloaded from [CMEECourse website](https://github.com/mhasoba/TheMulQuaBio/tree/master/content/data).
+There is also an output file after dealing with data files.
+- Result only contains a .gitignore file and a prepared report pdf file.
+- Sandbox contains test files to practice command usage.

 ## Languages
 Bash, LaTeX, Python, R